juleMay/juleMay.github.io/README.md

 # personal-site
-Personal site in basic HTML and CSS
+Personal site made with basic HTML and CSS